UmSenhorQualquer/googlespreadsheet2django/README.md

 ![New field](docs/imgs/new_field.png?raw=true "Screen")

-A new row will appear in the spreadsheet, where you should configure your field properties.
+A new row will appear in the spreadsheet, where you should configure your fields properties.

-The field configurations columns details are explained in the table bellow.
+The details of fields configurations columns are explained in the table below.

 | Column                                        | Value                                     | Description                           |